kahypar/mt-kahypar/README.md

 ### Objective Functions

-Mt-KaHyPar can optimize the cut-net, connectivity, and sum-of-external-degree metric (see [Supported Objective Functions](#supported-objective-functions)).
+Mt-KaHyPar can optimize the cut-net, connectivity, and sum-of-external-degrees metric (see [Supported Objective Functions](#supported-objective-functions)).

     -o <cut/km1/soed>